ghsimard/cosmo-rlt/README.md

 2. Connect your GitHub repository
 3. Use the following settings:
    - Environment: Node
-   - Build Command: (as specified in render.yaml)
+   - Build Command: Will be taken from render.yaml
-   - Start Command: node server.js
+   - Start Command: Will be taken from render.yaml
-   - Environment Variables:
+   - Auto-Deploy: Yes

+### Environment Variables (already set in render.yaml)
-     - DATABASE_URL: Your PostgreSQL database URL
+- `DATABASE_URL`: PostgreSQL connection string
-     - DOCENTES_TOKEN: cosmo-doc-o185zfu2c-5xotms
-     - ACUDIENTES_TOKEN: cosmo-acu-js4n5cy8ar-f0uax8
-     - ESTUDIANTES_TOKEN: cosmo-est-o7lmi20mfwb-o9f06j
-     - NODE_ENV: production
+- `DOCENTES_TOKEN`: Access token for docentes form
+- `ACUDIENTES_TOKEN`: Access token for acudientes form
+- `ESTUDIANTES_TOKEN`: Access token for estudiantes form
+- `NODE_ENV`: Set to "production"

 ## Local Development